 The history of the Bonney Lake plateau figures prominently in the early history of Washington Territory.
 The Naches Trail, a former Native American path extending from the waters of Puget Sound to the Cascade Mountains and beyond, saw not only the traffic of Native Americans, but also trappers with the Hudson Bay Company and explorers from the 1841 Wilkes United States Exploring Expedition.

 With the establishment of Washington Territory by an act of Congress in 1853, there was increased interest in settling the Puget Sound region.
-The Donation Land Claim Act served as an enticement for many new immigrants, including some of our areas first settlers.
-Michael Connell and James Williamson, formerly with the Hudson’s Bay Company, built cabins on their claims along the White River.
-Reuben Ashford Finnell built his cabin and barn on the banks of what is now known as Fennel Creek.
+The Donation Land Claim Act served as an enticement for many new immigrants, including our area's first settlers.
+Michael Connell and James Williamson, former soldiers in the U.S. Army assigned to Fort Steilacoom, built cabins on their claims along the White River.
+Reuben Ashford Finnell built his cabin and barn a mile to the west on the banks of what is now known as Fennel Creek.

 Puget Sound residents were eager to divert the wagon train migration from Oregon Territory to the wilderness of Western Washington in order to increase our population.
 The quickest way to do this was to create a road over the Cascades, thereby shortening the route by more than 200 miles.
 The old Naches Trail became known as the Immigrant Road, and the first wagon train to use the still unfinished road crossed the mountains in the fall of 1853, bringing families that became the founders of communities, such as Longmire, Biles, Lane, Himes, Kincaid, and many more.